marcgg/marcgg.github.com/_posts/2011-12-12-developer-from-ssii-to-startup.md

 ---
 layout: post
 title: "Developers, Go From SSII To Startup"
-description: "How can one move away from a outdated consulting firm and join a cool startup?"
+description: "How can one move away from a outdated consulting firm and join an interesting startup?
+It won't be easy, but it can be a great career move."
 blog: true
 category: blog
 tag: Startup